john494/SmartMirror/README.md

-# Develop Branch #
+# Twitter Branch #
-- Merge into this branch once individual tasks are complete
-- This branch contains all of our meeting minutes
-- See readme on other branches for specifics of their functionality
+- This branch is used to add twitter integration to the phone app
+- Maing contributer John